 What we don’t: Rechargeable battery sold separately; limited lighting modes.

 The AlpenGlow 500 above is a premium and well-appointed lantern, but it's undeniably pricey at $80.
-Enter Black Diamond’s Moji, which costs just $25 but will get the job done for campers that care more about value and simplicity than lighting modes and charging capabilities.
+Enter Black Diamond’s Moji, which costs just $25 but will get the job done for campers who care more about value and simplicity than lighting modes and charging capabilities.
 The design is decidedly basic, but Black Diamond did make some notable improvements recently, including bumping up the max brightness (from 100 to 200 lumens) and adding compatibility with their rechargeable battery (sold separately).
 Importantly, much of the winning formula remains, including the cheap price tag, lightweight build, and compact shape.
 Added up, the Moji is all many campers need in a lantern.
 And because of the low heft and bulk, it can also pull double duty as a luxury item on backpacking adventures.

 Black Diamond recently overhauled the Moji collection, and the standard model here is the cheapest and most basic in the collection.
 For $5 more, the Moji + has the same 200-lumen output but comes with attachment magnets and additional lighting functionality including color settings and a fun “campfire” mode.
 Next up is the $45 Moji R + Lantern, which trades AAA batteries for Black Diamond’s USB-rechargeable unit.
 Rounding out the lineup is the top-end Moji Charging Station, which has the highest output of the bunch at 250 lumens, comes with a USB port for charging electronics, and runs on either standard AA alkalines or the built-in lithium-ion battery.
 We think the standard Moji balances its priorities the best and have been happy with its overall performance, but the entire family is undeniably well built with many good reviews to its name.